 - Deferred compensation arrangements, including three-year bonus plans, STIPs and LTIPs

 - Change of control protection

-- Pension and supplementary executive retirement plans
+- Pension and supplementary executive retirement compensation arrangements and plans

 - Non-competition, non-solicitation, confidentiality and severance provisions

 - Compliance with stock exchange rules and securities regulations